noaione/yuusha-shoukan-ln/sources/v05/chapter3.md

 hand.
 No, she’s still wearing that opera mask, so it’s actually the mask that’s hitting the back of my hand...

-[Once again...You’ve done well, Kaito-san.
+[Once again...
+You’ve done well, Kaito-san.
 Please accept my apologies for my past rudeness.
 And to you who far exceeds my expectations, I pledge my respect and allegiance.]